-Caledon Village was carried out in 1820 and the young settlement would receive a post office just 19 years later under the name of Charleston.
+Caledon Village was created in 1820 and the young settlement would receive a post office just 19 years later under the name of Charleston.
 Soon after that its name was changed to Caledon in 1853, however both names were used interchangeably for the hamlet.
 Both names are even recorded simultaneously in the 1878 Illustrated Historical Atlas of York.

 The early history of Caledon, like most Canadian towns, revolved around agriculture.
 Its first major development came courtesy of the railway which arrived in the 1870s to connect Owen Sound to Toronto.
 The route was used primarily to ship grain from Owen Sound to Toronto twice daily, but along the way it brought mail and made for easier transportation to Toronto.

 Not long after the railway connection was built the town began to flourish.
 Just 7 short years later Caledon had blacksmiths, cobblers, hotels, churches, a school, generals stores, and even a local doctor.